phalcon/blog/data/posts/2015/06/2015-06-23-phalcons-release-process.md

 # Supported versions

-Development happens in the respective branch.
-Master branch always have the current version released as stable.
+Development is isolated in each respective branch.
+The Master branch will always contain the current version released as stable.
+Each supported version will be updated with any minor revisions that happen in the current version.
+Older versions will receive only bug fixes and security updates.

+If a new version has to have an API change which will change backwards compatibility then we will extend the support on older versions to allow users to adjust their code.
+Naturally any upcoming changes that will break backwards compatibility will be communicated with the community well in advance.

-The following are the state of the Phalcon versions out there:
+## State of Phalcon versions

-* Phalcon 1.2.x: This version was supported until 2014/01/13.
+* Phalcon 1.2.x: Supported until 2014-01-13.
 No longer supported.
-* Phalcon 1.3.x: This version was supported until 2014/01/13.
+* Phalcon 1.3.x: Supported until 2014-01-13.
 No longer supported.
-* Phalcon 2.0.x: This version will be supported until 2015/09/30
+* Phalcon 2.0.x: Supported until 2015-09-30
-* Phalcon 2.1.x: This version will be supported until 2016/05/31
+* Phalcon 2.1.x: Supported until 2016-05-31